PyryM/shaderloom/README.md

 # shaderloom

-A WGSL shader preprocessor, validator, bundler, and boilerplate generator.
+Shaderloom is a WGSL shader preprocessor, validator, bundler, and boilerplate generator.
+It can manage includes and build-time logic as pure Lua.

 ## Usage as a Command Line Tool